 Before planning a shopping trip with your dog, consider:

-Examples of service dog tasks include:
+Examples of qualifying service dog tasks include:

 Academy Sports + Outdoors offers an ideal shopping environment for dog owners.
 The stores carry extensive pet supplies, including: